 Patronize our sponsor, University of North Texas Press by ordering from them as above!!

-GTHS is actively looking for books we could publish that are consistent with our mission promoting of and awareness preservation of the cultural German heritage of Texas.
+GTHS is actively looking for books we could publish that are consistent with our mission of promoting awareness and preservation of the German cultural heritage of Texas.
 If you are a budding author, let us know.